microsoft/MS-MARCO-Web-Search/README.md

 ## Datasets
 <details>
-<summary>Accept the terms and the licenses to see the download links of datasets</summary>
+<summary>I confirm that I accept the terms and the licenses.
+Click to see the download links of datasets</summary>

 ### 100M dataset